 Keep notes on what you find out.
-Use these notes to create a summary of the topic and what you have learned about it in the following format:
+Use these notes to create a summary of the topic (maximum 2 sides) and what you have learned about it in the following format:

-- 1. An outline of the phenomenon you have studied -what it is. - 2.
-Why you are particularly interested in this issue and what question(s) you investigated. - 3.
+- 1. An outline of the topic that you have studied -what it is. - 2.
+Why you are particularly interested in this issue and the question(s) you investigated. - 3.
 What websites / databases / video channels did you use in this research? - 4.
 Summarise the theories / explanations of this that you have learned about. - 5.
 Summarise at least one study / research investigation that has examined this issue, including the method they used and the results/conclusion they came to. - 6.
-How might this area of interest impact on people in the real world -why is it important to study this?
+How might this area of interest impact on people in the real world -why is it important to study this? - Have a look at the AQA specification (pages 17-24) https://filestore.aqa.org.uk/resources/psychology/specifications/AQA-7181-7182- SP-2015.PDF Which part of the specification, if any, do you think your topic relates to?

-Be prepared and aware that I will ask you to tell the whole class what you did and what you found out from your research into your chosen topic.
+Be prepared and aware that I will ask you to tell the class what you did and what you found out from your research into your chosen topic.